VoltCruelerz/Greed/README.md

 - **Comments**: You can add C-style comments to your source files.
 - **Selective Inclusion**: Your mod only needs to include what you changed about a particular source file (eg add a new property, delete a property, or add an array element), _drastically_ reducing the risk of collisions between mods.
-- **Intelligent Merge**: Intelligent merging of manifest and localization files.
+- **Intelligent Merge**: Intelligent merging of localization files.
 - **File Diff**: Greed ships with a diff tool specifically for Sins II data files, allowing you to readily see exactly what you've done.
 - **[TODO] Automated Updates**: Users will be able to update the latest version of your mod with a single click.
 - **[TODO] Dependency Management**: Users will be able to automatically install your mod's dependencies.